 Carrington Junior School recognise that attendance is a matter for the whole school community.
-Our Attendance Policy should not be viewed in isolation; it is a strand that runs through all aspects of school improvement, supported by our policies on safeguarding, bullying, behaviour and inclusive learning.
+Our Attendance Policy should not be viewed in isolation; it is a strand that runs through all aspects of school improvement, supported by our policies on child protection, behaviour and inclusive learning.
 This policy also takes into account the Human Rights Act 1998 and the Equality Act 2010.
+This policy should also be read in line with our Equality and Cohesion Policy.